ga-credentials/AssessmentAuthoring/README.md

 Share this with your GA contact.

 ### Step 4: GA Reviews, Provides Feedback

+GA will review your submission and get back to you with any necessary edits.

 ## Deliverable 2: Code Challenge Prompts

 ### Step 1: Build All the Things!